XiaotaoChen/model-quantization/doc/result_cls.md

 imagenet | LSQ | Torch-R18 | 1/1 | - | 58.5 | ReLU,wt-var-mean,wtg=1

-`Torch-Rxx` indicates the ResNet architecture from Pytorch (so-called vanilla structure). `ResNet-xx` represnets the variants of ResNet.
-Minior differences are observed from different implementation from other projects.
+`Torch-Rxx` indicates the ResNet architecture from Pytorch (so-called vanilla structure). `ResNet-xx` represents  the variants of ResNet.
+Minor differences are observed from different implementation from other projects.
 We provide flexible structure control to build compatibility of those projects.
 See [resnet.md](./resnet.md) for the architecture description and [classification.md](./classification.md) for how to control the choice by different configuration.

 Explanations on some flags: